n_build_threads. Controls the number of threads used to build

 pre-computed nearest neighbor data (identical to that used in the umap

 function).
-You should not pass anything to the X
+You should not pass anything to the X parameter in this case.
+This

 extends the functionality for transforming new points to the case where nearest